artpolikarpov/fotorama/src/partials/documents/use/fit/index.html.md

 Stretching the image if it is bigger than the fotorama.

 **`none`**<br>
-Using the image’s intrinsic dimensions.
+Using the image’s own dimensions.

 Select fit for the whole fotorama and override it for a single image with `data-fit`: